 Prerequisite: Eligibility for Honors Program and ENGL 1 with a grade of "B" or better.
-An honors course which focuses on a study of the process of thought and its representation in writing, focusing on the formation of responsible opinions and their presentation in written argument.
-This course offers practice in the intellectual skills necessary for critical thinking, including observation, analysis, and research; it provides instruction in the organization, arrangement, and stylistic presentation of informative and argumentative writing; it examines the informative and argumentative writing of others and it requires students to write their own analytical and argumentative essays.
-Essay examinations and critical papers are required.
+An honors course in the development of critical thinking, reading, and writing skills as they apply to the analysis and development of written argument from diverse perspectives.
+This course offers practice in the intellectual skills necessary for critical thinking, including observation, analysis, and research; it provides instruction in the development organization and stylistic presentation of informative and argumentative writing; it examines the informative and argumentative writing of others and it requires students to write their own analytical and argumentative essays.
+Essay examinations, critical papers, and research projects are required.
 Three hours lecture.